Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 Adds the object from the specified tag name.

 - `objectName` - The object's tag name.
-- `inFront` - An optional parameter, Whether the object will be in front of the characters or not.
+- `inFront` - An optional parameter, Whether the object will be in front of the characters or not; Default value: `false`.

 Example:
 ```lua